Bullet in the Head: Critical reception

+The film was nominated for 6 awards at the 10th Hong Kong Film Awards, winning Best Film Editing for John Woo.
+Li Leshi was nominated for Best Art Design at the Golden Horse Film Festival, while Woo was nominated for Best Clip for the film.

-In his book The Hong Kong Filmography: 1977–1999 John Charles gave the film a nine out of ten rating, declaring it as John Woo's "most emotionally powerful film" that "comes close to being a masterpiece" The review compared the film to The Deer Hunter, stating that its influence was "obvious" but that one could miss the first half an hour of the aforementioned film and not miss any important information.
+In his book The Hong Kong Filmography: 1977–1999, John Charles gave the film a nine out of ten rating, declaring it as John Woo's "most emotionally powerful film" that "comes close to being a masterpiece" The review compared the film to The Deer Hunter, stating that its influence was "obvious" but that one could miss the first half an hour of the aforementioned film and not miss any important information.
 The review praised Romeo Diaz and James Wong's score as "superb".

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Bullet in the Head was listed at 93rd place on this list.

-DVD release
+Home Media

 On 5 July 2004, a DVD was released on a two-disc platinum edition by Hong Kong Legends in the United Kingdom in Region 2.
 One year later, The John Woo Collection DVD was released on 5 September 2005, as a four-disc set including two Chow Yun-fat films: The Killer and Once a Thief.
 All three films were directed by John Woo.

 A director's cut lasting 136 minutes screened at some festivals.
 It has been illegally released on a bootleg VHS.
 Another 135-minute version released on DVD has been sold to the public legally.
 It is distributed by Joy Sales; this disc has seamless branching which can be shown in its Theatrical Version, Alternate Ending version and the Festival Print version but the deleted scenes maintain a blue tint (possibly from the chemicals of the film reacting badly) and also frame jumping (film preservation done too late by the director himself).

+On January 6, 2026, the film was released on 4K Blu-Ray restored from the original camera negatives by Shout Studios.